StyleBooth: Image Style Editing with Multimodal Instruction

-~\cref{fig:exemplar} displays the results of exemplar-based style editing.
-RIVAL produces images that effectively capture the style features of the exemplars.
-Despite this, RIVAL struggles to accurately transfer the exemplar styles onto the original image, even when combined with the Canny-based ControlNet.
-StyleAligned demonstrates a strong ability to interpret styles.
-However, it inadvertently introduces unintended content features from the exemplars into the output images.
-When using depth-based ControlNet, StyleAligned manages to maintain the main object's outline but at the expense of color and background details.
-VCT, with its specially designed and optimized content embedding, preserves a majority of the content information.
-Nevertheless, our method outperforms VCT in both the precision of style transfer and the overall quality of the output image.
+\textbf{Comparisons.} Exemplar-based style editing comparisons are displayed in ~\cref{fig:exemplar}.
+Both RIVAL and StyleAligned produce images that effectively capture the style features of the exemplars.
+However, they struggle to keep content-consistent to original image, even when combined with the Canny-based or depth-based ControlNet.
+Optimizing a content embedding for each original image, VCT preserves a majority of the content information.
+Nevertheless, VCT falls short in terms of both style transfer precision and output image quality.
 In summary, our method not only supports exemplar-based image style editing but also produces results that are both accurate and of a high aesthetic quality.
 Notably, our technique precisely extracts style features from the exemplars while faithfully maintaining the original image content for the style editing process.